ankasendo/Tic-Tac-Toe/README.md

  I would like to thank;

  * The slack community (https://slack.com/intl/en-ie/https://slack.com/intl/en-ie/) which i can always rely on.
- * I would like to thank the assessment team for taking their time to look over my project.
+ * I would like to thank the assessment team for taking their time to look over my project, Code institute Tutors and Love Sanwiches guided project.
+ * Questions and answers by fellow students on Slack were heavily consulted.